RakhithJK/Tzahi12345-YoutubeDL-Material-wiki/Translate.md

-# Translate

-This page is all about how to create translations for YoutubeDL-Material.
+Note: This page is all about how to create translations for YoutubeDL-Material.
 If you are simply trying to set your language within the app, you can find that option in the settings menu.

 ## Introduction (for beginners)